Zol-tan/WindowsGSM.UT99GOTY/README.md

 WindowsGSM plugin for Unreal Tournament 1999 GOTY.
 Probably not done correctly, but whatever it works....
-You will need to have this game installed alrwady if not, "find" a copy of this, try archive.org ;)
+You will need to have this game installed already. if not, "find" a copy of this, try archive.org ;)